zevv/cpstut/cpstut.md

   proc schedule(c: MyCont): MyCont {.cpsMagic.} =
     c.work.queue.addLast c
     return nil

-When we now whelp new continuations, we need to make sure that the `work` pointer on the continuation points to a valid work queue.
-A little convenience function can be added for this, which we will use later to add our fresly whelped continuations to the work queue:

-  proc push(work: Work, c: MyCont) =
-    work.queue.addLast c
-    c.work = work

 The trampolining of the work queue was done in the main code before, let's move this to a proc instead: